HackYourFuture-CPH/node.js/week3/homework.md

 ## So why this homework?

-Working with api's is such a core way for the client to communicate with the server.
-Creating an api abstracts away lots of complexity and makes it easy to create users, get users, changing users etc.
+Working with APIs is such a core way for the client to communicate with the server.
+Creating an API abstracts away lots of complexity and makes it easy to create users, get users, changing users etc.

 > Please help us improve and share your feedback!
 If you find better tutorials or links, please share them by opening a Pull Request.